sh0ckj0ckey/Dotahold/README.md

 This is a third party application, the match data from Steam Api and OpenDota, and the Heroes' information is from the Dota 2 official website.
 If you have any suggestions or violate your rights, please contact the developer yaoyiming123@live.com.

-(The name is taken from the Darkhold in Agents of S.H.I.E.L.D. 🤣)

 Download from [Microsoft Store](https://www.microsoft.com/store/apps/9NSKQN4V8X94)